SiliconLabs/simplicity_sdk/protocol/z-wave/docs_public/important_changes.md

 The changes described in this file will possibly break the build and/or functionality of an existing application.
 The description serves the purpose of helping to fix the failing build.

+# 7.24.2 {#section-7-24-2}

 # 7.24.1 {#section-7-24-1}

+## User Credential Command Class

+The return type of function `CC_UserCredential_delete_all_credentials_of_type` has been changed from `void` to `bool` to indicate whether any credentials were deleted.
+If you override this function, update your implementation to return a boolean value.

 # 7.24.0 {#section-7-24-0}